Baby’s First Prerelease

 • Don't be afraid to be yourself.

 There was a level of social anxiety when I first sat down.
-Not knowing how a new group of people will treat you can always be challenging and that’s coming from someone who’s demographically fortunate.
-What I discovered, though, is that there’s very little ice that needs to get broken.
+Not knowing how a new group of people will treat you can always be challenging and that's coming from someone who's demographically fortunate.
+What I discovered, though, is that there's very little ice that needs to get broken.
 Every person in that room was there to experience the game and these new cards.
-We had something in common from jump and a shared pool of references to draw from.
+We had something in common from the jump and a shared pool of references to draw from.
 It felt like hanging out with old friends even though we had just met.

 Impressions of Sealed for OTJ